TimCares/MasterThesis/docs/thesis/appendix/pseudocode.typ

         return pred
     ```
   ),
-caption: [Pytorch pseudocode forward pass for finetuning a pretrained model on image classification tasks.
+caption: [Pytorch pseudocode for the forward pass during finetuning or linear probing of a pretrained model on an image classification tasks.
 The output
 of the forward pass is the predicted class index for each image in the batch.],
 ) <zero_shot_retrieval>